TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 X-Auth-Token: {token-id}
 ```
 #### Request
-이 API는 요청 본문을 요구하지 않습니다.
-This API does not require request body.
+This API does not require a request body.

 | Name | Type | Format | Required | Description |
 |---|---|---|---|---|